pulumi/docs/content/docs/reference/pkg/azure-nextgen/batchai/fileserver.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const fileServer = new azure_nextgen.batchai.latest.FileServer("fileServer", {
+const fileServer = new azure_nextgen.batchai.FileServer("fileServer", {
     dataDisks: {
         diskCount: 2,
         diskSizeInGB: 10,